 Homelessness: Older adults who have never been homeless before are entering the homeless system in higher numbers, because they have no other choices due to housing crises, increased housing costs, stagnant incomes, and/or other life situations.
 There is currently no specific safety net or triage system for older adults.
 Many clients ranging from 60s to 90s are finding themselves homeless for the first time.
 The homeless system is not equipped to deal with older adults who may have complex medical problems including mobility issues, risk of falling, chronic health issues, and incontinence to name just a few.
-Focal Point staff in the outlying towns, villages and suburbs of Dane County used to say that the city of Madison was the only place in Dane County experiencing homeless, often due to housing costs and lack or loss of income and/or support.
+Focal Point staff in the outlying towns, villages and suburbs of Dane County used to say that the city of Madison was the only place in Dane County experiencing homelessness, but that is no longer true.
+Focal Point case managers now report older adults becoming homeless, often due to housing costs and lack or loss of income and/or support.
 The homeless system itself is under a huge amount of pressure.
 According to focus group participants - The Beacon, the day shelter that was opened in 2017 to serve 150 people, including children and families, regularly serves 250 people now.